shantanuj/shantanuj.github.io/_pages/about.md

 1. Developing a **commonsense knowledge resource** for machine reading applications (advised by [Kenneth Kwok](https://www.researchgate.net/profile/Kenneth-Kwok-2) and [Erik Cambria](https://dr.ntu.edu.sg/cris/rp/rp00927)).
 2. **Functionally integrating relevant cognitive phenomena** to build more effective computer vision models for scene understanding tasks (advised by [Basura Fernando](https://basurafernando.github.io/) and [Cheston Tan](https://scholar.google.com/citations?user=Up0UYEYAAAAJ)).

-A common theme of my research is to -- (i) identify cognitive capabilities/functionalities relevant to more effective AI, (ii) integrate the capabilities through new computational operations or learning resources, and (iii) demonstrate benefit of integrated capabilities on relevant tasks, benchmarks or applications.
+My research interest is in building AI models that can -- (i) reason with **human-level** capabilities in a **reliable** and **interpretable** manner and (ii) **continually learn or update** their world knowledge through experience and any additional task-level supervision.
-The broad motive is to contribute towards a blueprint for building **more intelligent and reliable AI** that is informed by cognitive science and complementary to machine learning developments.
+Broadly, the motive is to contribute towards a blueprint for building more intelligent and reliable AI that is informed by cognitive science and complementary to machine learning developments.

 My CV is available [here](/cv/).